Non-invasive Vagus Nerve Stimulation for COVID-19: Results From a Randomized Controlled Trial (SAVIOR I)

 Methods

 Participants were randomly assigned in a 1:1 allocation to receive either the standard of care (SoC) alone or nVNS therapy plus the SoC.
-The nVNS group received 2 consecutive 2-minute doses of nVNS 3 times daily as prophylaxis.
+The nVNS group received 2 consecutive 2-min doses of nVNS 3 times daily as prophylaxis.
 Efficacy and safety were evaluated via the incidence of specific clinical events, inflammatory biomarker levels, and the occurrence of adverse events.

 Results

-Of the 110 participants who were enrolled and randomly assigned, 97 (nVNS, n=47; SoC, n=50) had sufficient available data and comprised the evaluable population.
-C-reactive protein (CRP) levels decreased from baseline to a significantly greater degree in the nVNS group than in the SoC group at day 5 and overall (ie, all postbaseline data points collected through day 5, combined).
+Of the 110 participants who were enrolled and randomly assigned, 97 (nVNS, n = 47; SoC, n = 50) had sufficient available data and comprised the evaluable population.
+C-reactive protein (CRP) levels decreased from baseline to a significantly greater degree in the nVNS group than in the SoC group at day 5 and overall (i.e., all postbaseline data points collected through day 5, combined).
 Procalcitonin level also showed significantly greater decreases from baseline to day 5 in the nVNS group than in the SoC group.
 D-dimer levels were decreased from baseline for the nVNS group and increased from baseline for the SoC group at day 5 and overall, although the difference between the treatment groups did not reach statistical significance.
 No significant treatment differences were seen for clinical respiratory outcomes or any of the other biochemical markers evaluated.
 No serious nVNS-related adverse events occurred during the study.

 Conclusions